-• SML-20 Power Fuse or Fault Fiter Electronic Power Fuses: A red blownfuse target projects from the top of the SML-20 Power Fuse upper end-fitting or the Fault Fiter fuse holder when the fuse has operated, making it easy to check fuse condition with the fuse in the Closed position.
+For an SML-20 Power Fuse or Fault Fiter Electronic Power Fuse: A red blownfuse target projects from the top of the SML-20 Power Fuse upper end-fitting or the Fault Fiter Holder when the fuse has operated, making it easy to check the fuse condition with the fuse in the Closed position.
 The blown-fuse target retracts within the end-fitting or holder when the blown fuse unit or interrupting module is replaced.